Friday, 2 December 2016

 Beautiful garden of the haveli.
 23.08.2016.

-Last of the these three havelis is in a Small village of Mukhiana.
+The last of these three havelis is in a small village called Mukhiana.
 This too was most probably built about a century ago.
-While in Kheiwa, looking for the mosque of Mirza Sahiban, our "guide" noticed my interest and offered to guide us to an old haveli.
-It is situated in a village called Mukhiana, 5 kilometers off the Jhang - Chiniot road, at 31°23'12.86"N, 72°27'48.41"E.
+While in Kheiwa, looking for the mosque of Mirza Sahiban, our "guide" noticed my interest and offered to take us to an old haveli.
+It is situated in the village of Mukhiana, about 5 kilometers off the Jhang–Chiniot road, at 31°23'12.86"N, 72°27'48.41"E.

 Front view of the haveli in Mukhiana.
 22.03.2016.